-Nigel is an Assistant Vice President in the Real Estate department at GIC.
+Nigel is a Vice President in the Real Estate department at GIC.
 Based in the Tokyo office, his primary focus is on investment management and asset management for real estate in Japan.
 Investing in commercial real estate is a cradle-to-grave task, which involves conducting due diligence, negotiating with counterparties, and writing internal investment papers at acquisition.
 After acquisition, he takes care of the asset by setting budgets and developing business plans until it is time to divest the asset.

 Outside of work, Nigel loves to indulge in the world of improvisational theatre.
 It is a creative outlet that allows him to explore his artistic side while reminding him to appreciate the present moment.
 Whether he is performing on stage or simply practicing with his fellow improvisers, he always feels energised and inspired by the experience.